-In lib/c0vm.h, we create a special type $c0_value$ of C0 values.
-A $c0_value$ can store both values of primitive type (which we write as x, i, or n) and values of reference or pointer type (which we write as a).
+In lib/c0vm.h, we create a special type c0\value of C0 values.
+A c0\value can store both values of primitive type (which we write as x, i, or n) and values of reference or pointer type (which we write as a).
 We can turn primitive types into C0 values with the function int2val, and we can turn C0 values which we know to be primitive types back into integers with val2int.
 Similarly, ptr2val(x) and val2ptr(x) move between reference types (represented by void\) and C0 values.
-We always have val2int(int2val(x)) == x for any integer x and val2ptr(ptr2val(a)) == a for any pointer a.
-There's a function $val_equal(v1,v2)$ which checks whether the two C0 values v1 and v2 are equal.
+We always have val2int(int2val(x)) == x for any integer x and val2ptr(ptr2val(x)) == x for any pointer x.
+There's a function val\equal(v1,v2) which checks whether the two C0 values v1 and v2 are equal.